 The popularity of this fermented sauce quickly spread and by 1837 the sauce was fully commercialized.
 Today the Lea & Perrins brand of Worcestershire sauce is sold in over 75 countries worldwide and several manufacturers have produced their own version of the savory sauce.

-Worcestershire Sauce Varieties
+Cooking With Worcestershire Sauce

-How to Store Worcestershire Sauce
+How to Make Your Own Worcestershire Sauce